sebastian-software/rollup-plugin-rebase/readme.md

 - Copies over asset files references from JavaScript into the given output folder.
 - Adjust asset references in the output JavaScript files to map to the relative new location.
-- Transforms CSS files to inline all includes from `@import` via [PostCSS Smart Import](https://github.com/sebastian-software/postcss-smart-import) into the origin files.
+- Transforms CSS files to inline all includes from `@import` via [PostCSS Import](https://github.com/postcss/postcss-import) into the origin files.
-- Renames all assets based on their hash (SHA256 + Base62) so that conflicts are automatically eliminated while producing a flat zero depth output structure.
+- Renames all assets based on their hash (XXHash + Base62) so that conflicts are automatically eliminated while producing a flat output structure.
 - Supports *normal* CSS, but also [SugarSS](https://github.com/postcss/sugarss), [SCSS](https://github.com/postcss/postcss-scss) and [Sass](https://github.com/aleshaoleg/postcss-sass) via the standard PostCSS parser plugins.
-- Processes all files which do not match this extension list: `.jsx`, `.js`, `.tsx`, `.ts`, `.json`, `.vue`.
+- Processes all files which do not match this extension list: `.jsx`, `.js`, `.tsx`, `.ts`, `.json`.

 ## Installation